Physicslibrary/ARKit-Stereoscope/README.md

 # Hardware

-1. Apple 9.7" iPad (tested on 2018 model, A9 CPU or higher for ARKit, should work on 2017 model)
+1. Apple 9.7" iPad (tested on 2018 model, A9 CPU or higher for ARKit, should work on 2017 model) and running latest iOS
 2. The OWL Stereoscopic Viewer(£15.00) from The London Stereoscopic Company Ltd https://www.londonstereo.com/

 # Software

 1. Apple Swift Playgrounds (2.2) from iOS App Store.
 Swift Playgrounds lets kids program their iPad directly to access ARKit and Scenekit.
+2. Apple Safari for generating 3D OBJ files and Apple Files (both come with iOS) to store those files for Swift Playgrounds to import.

 <img src="owl-viewer.jpg" width="640">